 The 3DAnalystUI library provides user interfaces, including property pages, to support objects contained in the 3DAnalyst library.
 The library also contains a comprehensive set of geoprocessing tools that expose the 3DAnalyst library functionality for use within the geoprocessing framework.
 The 3DAnalyst Extension object is implemented by this library.
-Developers extend this library when

-Within ArcGIS Desktop it is not uncommon to see extensions broken up into non-UI and UI libraries; OutputExtensions and Publisher are two such examples. they create UIs or geoprocessing functions for corresponding components they have created in the 3DAnalyst library.
+Developers extend this library when they create UIs or geoprocessing functions for corresponding components they have created in the 3DAnalyst library.
 A 3D Analyst license is required to work with objects in this library.